Information about the PhD programme at CQT

 2. Qualifying Exam 1- Comprehensive Exam

-The Comprehensive Exam has the character of a delayed entrance exam; its objective is to establish that the student has the necessary background for the coursework and the intended research.
-Each student must take the Comprehensive Exam within six months after arriving at CQT; if the student fails the Comprehensive Exam, she/he gets a second chance within three months.
 The student can sit for the respective departmental Comprehensive Exam, in which case the departmental pass/fail criteria apply, or the student's TAC can set an individual exam.
 The syllabus and format of the individual exam are flexible (written exam, oral exam, or a combination of both) and can deviate from the departmental syllabus or format.
 For any deviation from the department syllabus, TAC would need to seek approval from the Academic Committee chair.
 The TAC chair would then inform the student and cqtphd@nus.edu.sg of the format and syllabus covered before the exam.
-After completion of the individual Comprehensive Exam, the TAC submits a report and a pass/fail recommendation.
-If the student fails, (s)he is given a second chance within three months.

 Passing the Comprehensive Exam is a pre-condition for the Oral Presentation.